davidjoffe/dj-cuda-samples/samples/template_minimal/README.md

-# DJ Template-Minimal
+# DJ Sample

-This is the sample readme for a minimal template sample for a simple C++ application.
+This is the project readme.

 [Project repo](https://github.com/davidjoffe/dj-cuda-samples)